A Swiss populist party rebounds and the Greens sink in the election. That's a big change from 2019

-GENEVA -- Switzerland's anti-immigration Swiss People's Party rebounded from searing losses four years ago to become the largest parliamentary faction after the election, official results showed, as two environmentally-minded parties lost ground despite record glacier melt in the Alpine country.
+GENEVA -- The anti-immigration Swiss People’s Party rebounded from searing losses four years ago, expanding its hold as the largest parliamentary faction, while environmentally-minded parties lost ground despite record glacier melt in the Alpine country, official election results showed.

 Pre-election polls suggested that Swiss voters had three main concerns: Rising fees for the obligatory, free market-based health insurance system; climate change, which has eroded Switzerland’s many glaciers; and worries about migrants and immigration.